Acting Commissioner Anthony J. Annucci

 Anthony J. Annucci was named the Acting Commissioner of the New York State Department of Corrections and Community Supervision, by Governor Andrew M. Cuomo, effective May 1, 2013.
 Prior to that he served as the Executive Deputy Commissioner since October 2007.

 As Acting Commissioner, Mr. Annucci played a lead role in negotiating the historic special housing unit interim stipulation with the New York Civil Liberties Union.
-Under the stipulation, New York's prison system will bar the use of special housing units for disciplining prisoners who are under 18 years of age, pregnant, and creates an alternative program for those who are developmentally disabled.
+Under the stipulation, New York's prison system barred the use of special housing units for disciplining prisoners who are under 18 years of age or pregnant, and created both an alternative program for those who are developmentally disabled and disciplinary guidelines for hearing officers to apply with all infractions.

-He devotes time and attention to the Department's use of evidence based programs designed to reduce recidivism through reliance on the risk, needs and responsivity model.
+He devotes time and attention to the Department's use of evidence based programs designed to reduce recidivism through reliance on the risk, needs and responsivity model, with a renewed emphasis upon educational opportunities.
 In addition, he guides efforts in complying with the national Prison Rape Elimination Act standards, while also focusing on the safety of staff, inmates, and parolees.

 Among his many duties as Executive Deputy Commissioner, he was the agency contact for the Legislature, Department liaison with the Permanent Sentencing Commission, and Acting Extradition Secretary to the Governor.
 Mr. Annucci also negotiated and implemented new programming for the treatment of mentally ill inmates within the country's fifth largest prison system.

-Mr. Annucci is a member of the Legal Issues Committee of the American Correctional Association and a regular lecturer on topics including prison operations and sentencing laws.
+Mr. Annucci is a member of the American Correctional Association and the Association of the State Correctional Administrators and is a regular lecturer on topics including prison operations and sentencing laws.
 He has twice been recognized by the New York State Bar Association for Outstanding Contribution in the Field of Correction and for Excellence in Public Service.
-He earned his B.S in Psychology at Fordham University, M.A. in Criminal Justice at John Jay College of Criminal Justice, and Juris Doctor at Brooklyn Law School.
+He earned his B.S in Psychology at Fordham University, his M.A. in Criminal Justice at John Jay College of Criminal Justice, and his Juris Doctor at Brooklyn Law School.
 He grew up in Brooklyn, is married and is an accomplished pianist.